Another Testament? of Jesus Christ — Rich Kelsey

 Other articles of interest:

-■ Book of Moses Changes — Rich Kelsey
+■ LDS Lesson 1 — Rich Kelsey

-■ Book of Moses Anachronisms — Rich Kelsey
+Book of Mormon Problems — Rich Kelsey

-LDS SERIES
+Full Article Index / LDS SERIES

 [4] “And it came to pass in the thirty and sixth year, the people were all converted unto the Lord, upon all the face of the land, both Nephites and Lamanites, and there were no contentions and disputations among them, and every man did deal justly one with another.
 And how blessed were they!
 For the Lord did bless them in all their doings; yea, even they were blessed and prospered until an hundred and ten years had passed away; and the first generation from Christ had passed away, and there was no contention in all the land.”
 (Book of Mormon, 4 Nephi 1:2 and 18)